8/31/2025

 6 eggs (optional: or more)

 Place the eggs down in a saucepan and cover with water.
 Bring the water to a hard boil on the stove set on high with big bubbles coming to the top.
 Turn the stove off and cover the sauce pan.
 Let it sit until the saucepan is cool and then pour the warm water out and rinse the eggs in cold water until they can be handled.
 Place all the eggs in a canning jar, cover and store in the fridge.
-When they are good and cold, you can peel and then use the eggs for a snack, carob pudding (see "Treat" post for recipe), deviled eggs, egg salad sandwiches, eggs on toast, sliced up on top of a lettuce salad as your protein, etc.
+When they are good and cold, you can peel and then use the eggs for a snack, carob pudding (see "Treat" post for recipe), deviled eggs, egg salad sandwiches, eggs on toast, sliced up on top of a lettuce salad as your protein, snack packs, etc.

 ~~ <> @ <> ~~